jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- Extract constants from calendar utils
+- use new functions on existing code
-- move get date to calendar utils
+- search other places to use intl

 - Use Intl to get dates from redux
 - Test useDate hook (test them in isolation using renderHook from @testing-library/react-hooks)
 - Planner